dannescudero/F1GridPrediction/README.md

 - MSc Statistics Dissertation for University of Essex.
 - BSc Applied Mathematics for Instituto Tecnológico Autónomo de México (ITAM).

-# Supervisors
+## Supervisors
 Professor Abdellah Salhi (University of Essex) and Dr. Alfredo Garbuno Iñigo (ITAM).

-# Data
+## Data
-<p The data for this project comes from the R package, <a ref="https://github.com/cran/f1dataR">f1dataR</a> created by Casanova.
-This R package gathers the data from the \texttt{Ergast Developer API} \citep{Ergast}, an experimental web service which provides a historical record of motor racing data, and the official Formula 1 data stream via the \texttt{fastf1} Python library.</p>
+The data for this project comes from the R package, <a href="https://github.com/cran/f1dataR">f1dataR</a> created by Casanova.
+This R package gathers the data from the \texttt{Ergast Developer API} \citep{Ergast}, an experimental web service which provides a historical record of motor racing data, and the official Formula 1 data stream via the \texttt{fastf1} Python library.

 Abstract: